inspire-labs-tms-tech/legal/inspire-tms/EULA.md

 We will not knowingly sell your data to any non-party to this agreement at any time nor for any reason.
 We take steps to reasonably safeguard any and all data collected, obtained, created, maintained, or otherwise stored during your use of Inspire TMS.
 However, you agree that it is physically impossible for us to create a service which cannot be accessible by malicious or bad-faith third parties, and as such agree that we shall not, under any circumstances or in any event whatsoever, have any liability for any loss, breach, theft, or otherwise unauthorized access to, or disclosure of, any data collected, obtained, created, maintained, or otherwise stored using Inspire TMS.

 At any time, if you become aware of a data-security vulnerability in Inspire TMS, you must report it to us promptly.
 Additionally, you agree to not publish, disclose, or otherwise make available to any other entity the details of this vulnerability, including its existence or details of its reproducability, without our express and explicit permission.

+## Addendums

+In addition to this EULA, we reserve the right to publish, create, or otherwise enact additional terms and conditions in addition to those contained herein, which shall constitute an extension of this EULA and be incorporated herein.
+We shall publish the links to any additional policies below or provide them only to End-Users to whom those additional terms and conditions may apply.
+We reserve the right to modify any and all of this EULA at any time, without any prior notice to you.